vmware-tanzu/velero/site/docs/master/faq.md

 Related to this, if you need to restore a backup that was created in cluster A into cluster B, you may configure cluster B with a backup storage location that points to cluster A's bucket/prefix.
-If you do this, you should use restore-only mode in cluster B's Velero instance (via the `--restore-only` flag on the `velero server` command specified in your Velero deployment) while it's configured to use cluster A's bucket/prefix.
-This will ensure no new backups are created, and no existing backups are deleted or overwritten.
+If you do this, you should configure the storage location pointing to cluster A's bucket/prefix in `ReadOnly` mode via the `--access-mode=ReadOnly` flag on the `velero backup-location create` command.
+This will ensure no new backups are created from Cluster B in Cluster A's bucket/prefix, and no existing backups are deleted or overwritten.